Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

     5. Any files that we moved over from the old place, but put into a new location in the new repo, we need to delete them from git.
 For example, files that were in ``doc/manual/source/`` in the old repo but are not ``doc/source`` we correct by typing ``git add doc/manual/source``.

-12. Run pytest ``python -m pytest`` to make sure everything is working.
+9. Run pytest ``python -m pytest`` or ``pytest`` to make sure everything is working.
 There should be no errors if all tests passed previously when you were working on pre-commit.
 You may encounter deprecation warnings.
 There might be several possibilities:

-    1. If you see numpy deprecation warnings, we won't clean up these deprecations now.
-Pin numpy to 1.x for now to get tests to pass.
-Do code fixes separate from cookiecuttering.
+ fixes separate from cookiecuttering.
 Remember to add it to Github issue.

     2. Most ``pkg_resources`` deprecation warnings will be fixed by cookiecutter, but if you are in a diffpy package using unittests and see this warning you can fix them by replacing ``from pkg_resources import resource_filename`` with ``from importlib import resources`` and change ``path = resource_filename(__name__, p)`` to ``path = str(resources.files(__name__).joinpath(p))``.
 If you see ``collected 0 items no tests ran`` you might want to rename testing files as ``test_*.py``.
 Refer to the [migration guide](https://importlib-resources.readthedocs.io/en/latest/migration.html).